Highlights of Open Day 2014

-Geoscience Australia’s Open Day, held on Sunday 18 August, was another great success with a new record of around 8000 happy and interested visitors through the door.
+Geoscience Australia's Open Day held on Sunday 24 August has been heralded another great success with attendance of around 7000 interested visitors experiencing the geosciences.

-Open Day went national for the first time, with an online presence taking Open Day beyond Canberra to the rest of Australia.
-Four science talks were streamed live via the web and are still available for viewing if you missed them.
+Open Day also went national, with the five science talks being live-streamed via the web on the day.
+These talks are still available for viewing if you missed them.